 St Valentine’s Patronage

 But until Chaucer, there was no particular link with romance.
 In fact, there are at least three Saint Valentines who were martyred in the Roman period.
 Their relics are scattered around Europe (have a look at this National Geographic article for the full S.P.).
 These include bones in Glasgow and his heart in Dublin.
-There are 11 Saints called Valentine in the list of Catholic Saints.
+There are in total 11 Saints called Valentine in the list of Catholic Saints.

 St Valentine’s Day and Birds